If you are in need of additional materials just contact us. Some of the materials

 Emergency Vehicle Operation Course

 Proven course for EVOC.
-Cover defensive driving, laws, legal considerations,
+Cover defensive driving, laws, legal considerations, statistics,

 Waycross, GA.
 Wildland Fire